20 Incredible Benefits of Parsnips

 May Improve Heart Health

 Parsnips contain a high level of potassium, which may act as a vasodilator as well as reduce blood pressure and stress on the heart.
 The high levels of folate in this root vegetable can also reduce homocysteine levels in the blood, which are generally associated with higher risks of heart diseases.
 The fiber found in this root might even help reduce cholesterol levels.
-Thus, these root vegetables may help in preventing stroke, atherosclerosis and other coronary issues.
+Thus, these root vegetables may help in preventing atherosclerosis and other coronary issues.

 Can Be Rich in Dietary Fiber